d80ep08th/ota-community-edition/README.md

 ```
 docker compose -f ota-ce.yaml down
 ```
-> Clean everything
+> Remove & Clean OTA-CE
 ```
 docker compose -f ota-ce.yaml rm
 docker volume ls | grep ota-lith | awk '{print $2}'| xargs -n1 docker volume rm
 ```

 5. Test if the servers are up

 ```
 curl director.ota.ce/health/version
 ```

-6. Run the script **get-credentials.sh**
+6. Run the script **get-credentials.sh** :
 > Creates credentials.zip in `ota-ce-gen/` directory
  ```
  ./scripts/get-credentials.sh
  ```

-7. Run the script **gen-device.sh**
+7. Run the script **gen-device.sh** :
 > It provides a new device, by creating a new directory `ota-ce-gen/devices/:uuid` where **uuid** is the id of the new device.

  ```
  ./scripts/gen-device.sh
  ```
 8. Run **aktualizr** :
-- In the directory `ota-ce-gen/devices/:uuid`
+- Go in the directory `ota-ce-gen/devices/:uuid`, there we run the following command to connect aktualizr.
-> To deploy updates to the devices make we connect aktualizr
 ```
 aktualizr --run-mode=once --config=config.toml
 ```